Autodesk-Forge/forge-tutorial-postman/ModelDerivative_03/instructions/task-3.md

 ## Check status of translation job

 When you kick off a translation job, it takes time to complete.
-There are two ways you can check if the translation job is done:
+There are two ways to check if the translation job is done:

 - Periodically check the status of the translation job.